Discover the steps to lower tire pressure correctly to enhance fuel efficiency, extend tire life, and improve overall driving experience.

 Checking Tire Pressure at a Gas Station

-If you don’t have a tire pressure gauge of your own, you can also check your tire pressure at most gas stations.
+If you don’t have a of your own, you can also check your tire pressure at most gas stations.
 Many gas stations are equipped with air pumps that have built-in pressure gauges, allowing you to quickly and conveniently check and inflate your tires.

 To check your tire pressure at a gas station: